This is a portability release that adds support for MacOS 10.

 is going to orc@postoffice, but then got confused about the

-mailbox and wrote the mail to /var/spool/Orc instead of the
+mailbox and wrote the mail to /var/spool/Orc

 correct one.
 And I don’t even run Microsoft Windows, so I'm